1992 Ford Explorer weirdness in shifting, parking...

 • 18,828 POSTS

-Try this engine off park brake on place shifter in OD.
-Hang 3 lb weight on shifter.
-Raise truck release lock tab from bracket by pushinf downwad.
-Then disconnect cable from manual lever.
+Try this engine off park brake on place shifter in OD. hang 3 lb weight on shifter.
+Raise truck release lock tab from bracket by pushinf downwad. then disconnect cable from manual lever.
 Now move lever all the way rearward then forward 3 detents you will feel and hear.
 Reconnect cable and lock tabs to bracket.
 Check to see if shifter is in OD.
 If not turn thumb screw near shift indicator.

-Tuesday, May 26th, 2009 AT 11:47 AM
+May 26, 2009 at 11:47 AM